-The Atlas of Living Australia provides free, online access to a vast repository of information about Australia's amazing biodiversity.
+The Atlas of Living Australia is Australia’s national biodiversity database.
+It provides free, online access to information about Australia's amazing biodiversity.
 It supports research, environmental monitoring, conservation planning, education, and biosecurity activities, and is a great way to learn more about the biodiversity in your area.

 Making Australia's biodiversity information accessible

 Effective biodiversity research and management rely on comprehensive information about the species or ecosystems of interest.

 Without this information it is very difficult to obtain reliable results or make sound decisions.

 A major barrier to Australia's biodiversity research and management efforts has been the fragmentation and inaccessibility of biodiversity data.

 Data and information on Australian species has traditionally been housed in museums, herbaria, universities, and government departments and organisations.

 Obtaining records and data sets from these groups involved considerable time and effort, and often resulted in incomplete information.

 To overcome these issues, Australia's biodiversity information needed to be brought together and made easily available in the one place.

 Building a collaborative tool for sharing and analysing Australia's biodiversity information